HassanSamine/Plant-Pulse/ROADMAP.md

 ---

-## **Additional Notes**
-- Document findings, issues, and solutions for each step in the repository.
-- Include examples of successful component tests and simulations as screenshots or videos.
-- Use a branch for experimental changes to avoid breaking the main project.

----

 ## **Milestones**
 - [ Done ] Initialize the GitHub repository and project.
 - [ Done ] Complete component breakdown and testing.